So You Want To Be An eBay Consignment Seller?

 Ever have that hankering for that 'special item' that you see only once in a while on eBay... but you don't want to be tied up doing searches day after day after day?
 Don't you wish there was a better way to find what you wanted without having to sea

-Books I'd recommend to future Trading Assistants - (or Where Can I Read More About It?)
+Books I'd recommend to future consignment sellers - (or Where Can I Read More About It?)

-If you really want to know the ins-n-outs of being a Trading Assistant, check out these books.
+If you really want to know the ins-n-outs of eBay consignment selling, check out these books.
 All of them are part of my personal reference library, and they each contain much valuable information to help you learn more about consignment selling and running your own business.
+And remember, a lot of what you learn on eBay will translate to other online venues as well.

 So what do you think?
 Interesting?
 Boring?
 A great read... or a real snoozer?
 Something I missed or something you'd like to know more about?
 I need your feedback folks - no one works well in a vacuum! :) Tell me what you think!
 Please?